Worship

 We celebrate special seasons.

 In Lent, Wednesdays alternate between liturgy (Ash Wednesday, ChristmasReconciliation, Stations, Tenebrae) and education (book discussion or lecture series).
-But we pull all stops out for Holy Week.
-Palm Sunday sees us processing around the block; Wednesday we have Tenebrae services; Holy Thursday has the Jewish Seder preceding services; Good Friday offers an opportunity to participate in the Holy Office, Stations of the Cross for children, and the Church’s Memorial Service in the evening.
-Our parish continues to honor the ancient tradition of an all-night vigil at the tomb, re-telling the stories of our salvation history in the Jewish scriptures from Friday evening to Saturday morning.
-On Holy Saturday evening, we celebrate the vigil in all its exultation.
-On Easter morning, we have a jubilant Mass, followed by breakfast everyone.
+In Holy Week, Palm Sunday sees us processing around the block; We celebrate a solemn and soulful Tenebrae service and a tradional Jewish family Seder; Good Friday offers an opportunity to participate in the Holy Office and the Church’s Memorial Service in the evening.
+On Holy Saturday evening, we celebrate the Great Easter Vigil in all its exultation.
+On Easter morning, we have a jubilant Mass.

-We also take advantage of the long stretch of Ordinary Time in the summer to produce our Summer Series which consists of a focused study of some aspect of our faith for 3-5 weeks.
-We have marched through the books of the Jewish scripture, Romans, Acts, and the many meanings of the Eucharist during our weekend celebrations.
-In the Fall, we have incorporated the fullness of the Mexican tradition of the Day of the Dead in our celebration of All Saints and All Souls when we decorate the altar with mementoes of our dead and call out their names in our liturgy.
+We take advantage of the stretch of Ordinary Time in the summer to produce our Summer Series which consists of a focused study of some aspect of our faith for 3-5 weeks.
+In the Fall, we incorporate the fullness of the Mexican tradition of the Day of the Dead in our celebration of All Saints and All Souls.

-Liturgy for us is not a rote, dry, or deadening ‘ticket-punching’ exercise.
-For us, liturgy is a joyful sharing of the word of God, through action, sacrament, and example.
+Liturgy is not a rote, ‘ticket-punching’ exercise.
+Liturgy is a joyful sharing of the word of God, through action, sacrament, and example.

-So if you want a community that is alive in the Spirit, actively engaged in celebrating, serious about spiritual growth, and intent on living the faith, join us!
+Check us out: alive in the Spirit, engaged in celebrating, serious about spiritual growth, and intent on living the faith!